cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/TimeSeriesData.md

 ![TimeSeriesData-02](../../doc/TimeSeriesData-02.JPG)

-A particular metrics can have  mode then one label.
+A particular metrics can have  more then one label.

 Label names may contain ASCII letters, numbers, as well as underscores.
 They must match the regex
 ```
 [a-zA-Z_][a-zA-Z0-9_]*. i
 ```
-Label names beginning with **__** are reserved for internal use.
+Label names beginning with "**__**" are reserved for internal use.

 ## Metric Types
 The Prometheus client libraries offer four core metric types.